sangwanamit621/blogs_web/API docs/API_DOCS.md

-For using API collection, import the collection json file in Postman.
+For using API collection, import the __Blogs Web.postman_collection.json__ file in Postman.